rangle/angular-training-slides/slides/src/content/forms.md

 ## Binding Variables to the Form

-Add a default value from your model with model-view data binding:
+Add a default value from your model with one way data binding:

 ```ts
 @Component({ ... })